 But he could have squandered those advantages had he not tapped into the immense resource of “people power.”

 It’s beyond dispute that Obama was able to energize and organize a grassroots army.
 His candidacy mobilized countless volunteers who had never been active in a campaign before.
 They made phone calls, knocked on doors, passed out literature, registered voters, and turned voters out to vote.

 His huge advantage in fundraising helped a lot, but even that can be attributed in great part to tapping into people power.
 While questions remain about the foreign sources of many of his contributions, there is no doubt that he was able to build a grassroots army of small donors the likes of which no presidential campaign has ever done.

 His vast number of small donors is a compelling testimony to one of the informal mottos we have here at ACT! for America – When a lot of people each do a little, together we accomplish a lot.

 We have expressed our concerns about how President-elect Obama will handle national security and Islamic terrorism issues, and of course we hope for the best.
 But his campaign has reminded us of an invaluable lesson – that grassroots people power can change the course of history.

-Since I founded ACT! for America a little over a year ago, this is a message Executive Director Guy Rodgers, National Field Director Kelly Cook, and I have sounded over and over and over again.
+Since I founded ACT! for America a little over a year ago, this is a message National Field Director, Kelly Cook and I have sounded over, and over, and over again.
 If we are going to roll back the rising tide of Islamofascism, it’s going to require the collective strength of an informed and organized grassroots movement.
 The kind of grassroots movement countries like Germany, France and Great Britain did not have to resist the spread of militant Islam.

 This year we took a big step towards fulfilling that vision for ACT! for America, and I’ll be talking to you more about that next week.
 Leaders and concerned citizens across the country are recognizing what we have set out to do and how much we have already accomplished.